naoki-mizuno/ds4_driver/README.md

 ### Parameters

 - `~stamped` (default: `false`): whether to publish `Twist` or `TwistStamped` for the output velocity command.
-For robots such as PR2 and Husky, `/cmd_vel` is not stamped (i.e.  `Twist` is used) but stamped velocity commands may be required for some applications.
+For robots such as TurtleBot, Husky, and PR2 `/cmd_vel` is not stamped (i.e.  `Twist` is used) but stamped velocity commands may be required for some applications.
 - `~inputs`: what buttons and axes to use for the value of each velocity vector.
 Expressions can be used to combine values of multiple keys (see